emacs-exordium/exordium/README.md

 ```

 You can generate this compilation database with the command M-x
-`rtags-create-compilation-database`.
+`create-compilation-database`.
 But before you do, it needs a little help:
 you need to tell it what `clang++` command to use to compile any file, with all
 the `-I` directives that are necessary for your project.